RamenJunkie/Python-Flask-Microblog/readme.md

 - Enter caption text
 - Upload an image file (JPG, PNG, GIF, WebP)
 - Image is stored locally and posted to both platforms (unless local only)
-- **Images are displayed inline** in the timeline for all visitors
+- Images are displayed inline in the timeline for all visitors

 **Local-Only Posts:**
 - Check the "Local only" checkbox
 - Post appears in your timeline immediately
-- Does NOT get posted to Bluesky or Mastodon
+- Does not get posted to Bluesky or Mastodon
 - Perfect for personal notes or drafts you want to keep locally

 ### Queue Management